sahib/rmlint/docs/rmlint.1.rst

 :``-r --hidden`` / ``-R --no-hidden`` (**default**) / ``--partial-hidden``:

     Also traverse hidden directories?
-This is often not a good idea, since directories like ``.git/`` would be investigated.
+This is often not a good idea, since directories like ``.git/`` would be investigated, possibly leading to the deletion of internal ``git`` files which in turn break a repository.
-    With ``--partial-hidden`` hidden files and folders are only considered if they're inside duplicate directories (see --merge-directories).
+    With ``--partial-hidden`` hidden files and folders are only considered if they're inside duplicate directories (see ``--merge-directories``) and will be deleted as part of it.

 :``-b --match-basename``: